daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 - (Optional) Material Icon Theme (great-looking custom file icons!)
 - (Optional) Bracket Pair Colorizer 2 (add colour to help distinguish your brackets: (), [], {})

-This [tutorial](https://www.youtube.com/watch?v=06I63_p-2A4) is an excellent introduction to using VS Code in Python.
+This [video tutorial](https://www.youtube.com/watch?v=06I63_p-2A4) is an excellent introduction to using VS Code in Python.

 ## R, IRkernel, RStudio and XQuartz
 We will be using R, another programming language, a lot in the program.
 We will use R both in Jupyter notebooks and in RStudio.
 To have R work in Jupyter notebooks we will also have to install the IR kernel.
 Finally, some R packages rely on the dependency XQuartz which no longer ships with the Mac OS, thus we need to install it separately.